kleene-project/docs/engine/reference/builder.md

 `/path/$DIRNAME`

-If not specified, the default working directory is `/` and previously set working directories from the base image will not be inherited.
+If not specified, the default working directory is `/` and previously set working directories from the parent image will not be inherited.

 ## ARG